R4GIS/mro/README.md

 This repository contains files to accompany "Creating Effective Graphs with Microsoft R Open" by Naomi B. Robbins and Joyce Robbins.

-File descriptions are as follows:
+To download all files, click "Download ZIP"

 ### pdfs of book + supplemental material

-To download a pdf: click on one of the files below and then click "Raw" on the right side of the screen.
+To download single files, click on one of the files below and then click "Raw" on the right side of the screen.

 File name | Description
 ------------ | -------------